Long-Term Antibiotics for Chronic UTIs: A Comprehensive Guide

-The other day I was talking to a woman who said that her doctor had put her on long-term antibiotics to deal with her chronic UTI.
-She said “I am eighty years old and I don’t want to be taking these antibiotics, but I am not sure what to do.
+The other day, I spoke with an elderly woman whose doctor had prescribed taking long-term antibiotics for her chronic UTI.
+She expressed her frustration, saying, “I am eighty years old and I don’t want to be taking these antibiotics, but I am not sure what to do.
 There are so many other things that I could try, but I don’t know where to start.”
+We hear this concern often and can provide some guidance based on our extensive research over the past five years and the success stories from women who have recovered from chronic UTIs.

-This is the first in a two-part series on available treatments for UTIs: “antibiotics” and “natural alternatives to antibiotics”.
+This is the first in a two-part series on available treatments for UTIs: “antibiotics” and “natural alternatives to antibiotics.”

-Antibiotic Treatment for UTIs
+Understanding Antibiotic Treatment for UTIs

-Fact – Antibiotics Are Less Effective For UTI’s Today
+Fact: Antibiotics Are Less Effective for UTIs Today

-• overprescribing of antibiotics by medical professionals;
+• Overprescribing of antibiotics by medical professionals

-• ESBL enzymes produced by gram-negative bacteria such as E Coli, which are resistant to the most common antibiotics.
+• ESBL enzymes produced by gram-negative bacteria such as E Coli, which are resistant to the most common antibiotics

 In a Kaiser Health News article published in August 2022 contained this warning: “Forget COVID-19, monkeypox and other viruses for the moment and consider another threat troubling infectious disease specialists: common urinary tract infections, or UTIs, that lead to emergency room visits and even hospitalizations because of the failure of oral antibiotics.”

-Fact – More Analysis Should be Done Before Prescribing Antibiotics
+Fact: More Analysis Should Be Done Before Prescribing Antibiotics

 Antibiotics also don’t work well unless the doctor takes the time to do the right analysis and testing up front to define which medication you should be on before writing a prescription.

-Third, he/she needs to prescribe the most effective antibiotic for the specific type of bacteria.
+Third, the doctor needs to prescribe the most effective antibiotic for the specific type of bacteria.
 Not all antibiotics are the same when it comes to getting rid of the E Coli bacteria, as shown in the chart below.
 For example, for the typical uncomplicated UTI, Macrobid (nitrofurantin) is the most effective, followed by Monurol (fosfomycin).

 UNDERSTANDINGUTIS.COM IS SPONSORED BY: